DHARPA-Project/kiara.documentation/docs/usage/getting_started.md

 {{ cli("kiara", "run", "import.file", fail_ok=True) }}

 As makes obvious sense, we need to provide a ``path`` input, of type ``string``, letting *kiara* know where to pick up the file.
-The *kiara* commandline interface can take complex inputs like dicts, but fortunately this is not necessary here.
+The *kiara* command-line interface can take complex inputs like dictionaries, but fortunately this is not necessary here.
 If you ever come into a situation where you need that, check out [this section](../..//usage/#complex-inputs).

 For simple inputs like string-type things, all we need to do is provide the input name, followed by '=' and the value itself: